Want to be the perfect holiday host or guest? Follow these tips on etiquette and entertaining, and your dinner companions are sure to be thankful.

 If you are a guest…

 1. Arrive no earlier than the time the host has announced and no later than half an hour after the time.
+This is the worst time to travel on Thanksgiving.

 2. Plan to stay about an hour after dinner unless travel plans or sleepy children necessitate leaving earlier.